 Toxicokinetic studies in humans suggest that inhaled water-soluble Cr(III) species are absorbed into systemic circulation, where they partition into plasma versus RBCs.
-At least two studies (Kiilunen et al., 1983; Aitio et al., 1984) reported approximately two times greater partitioning of Cr(III) into plasma versus whole blood.
-These studies also indicated that excretion via the kidneys is fairly rapid; estimating that it took less than 12 hours for half of the inhaled Cr(III) to be excreted via the kidneys ($t{1/2-U}$).
+At least two studies (Kiilunen et al., 1983; Aitio et al., 1984) reported approximately two times greater Cr(III) partitioning into plasma versus whole blood.
+These studies also indicated that urinary excretion is fairly rapid, estimating that it took less than 12 hours for half of the inhaled Cr(III) to be excreted via the kidneys ( $t{1/2-U}$ ).